 EdTech startup Alef Education has recently signed a strategic partnership with the UAE Ministry of Education to modernise classrooms with the implementation of its Alef Platform in 10 UAE public schools.

-“About 6000 students will experience and benefit from the Alef Platform this year,” says Geoffrey Alphonso, chief executive officer at Alef Education.
+“About 6000 students will experience and benefit from the Alef Platform [in 2018],” says Geoffrey Alphonso, chief executive officer at Alef Education.
 “Our educational approach, based on learning science, is to build specific digital learning experiences that engage students in academic subjects through videos, ‘interactivities’ and games, in addition to more traditional academic content.
 The core essence of the approach is breaking the content for bite-sized consumption by the students of the digital era.”

 Partnerships with EdTech startups and the implementation of emerging technology in the classrooms of both public and private schools have allowed educators to reach their students in new ways, fostering an educational environment that supports innovation.
 Once implemented, many schools are finding that their entire educational environments are adapting to house emerging technology and to encourage students to create their own innovative solutions.